carlos-gg/digitalgarden/content/AI4ES/Extremes events.md

 - #PAPER [Spatio-temporal segmentation and tracking of weather patterns with light-weight Neural Networks (Kapp-Schwoerer 2020)](https://ai4earthscience.github.io/neurips-2020-workshop/papers/ai4earth_neurips_2020_55.pdf)
 	- Uses the ClimateNet [[AI4ES/AI4ES data#Extreme events labeled data]] and the CGNet architecture [[Semantic segmentation]]
 	- Weather pattern recognition by deep neural networks can work remarkably better than feature engineering, such as hand-crafted heuristics, used traditionally in climate science
-	- Deep Learning - based semantic segmentation of atmospheric rivers andtropical cyclones on the expert-annotated ClimateNet data set, and track individual events using a spatio-temporal overlapping approach
+	- Deep Learning - based semantic segmentation of atmospheric rivers and tropical cyclones on the expert-annotated ClimateNet data set, and track individual events using a spatio-temporal overlapping approach
 - #PAPER [HydroDeep -- A Knowledge Guided Deep Neural Network for Geo-Spatiotemporal Data Analysis (Sarkar 2020)](https://arxiv.org/abs/2010.04328)
 	- Application to floods
 	- This paper demonstrates a neural network architecture (HydroDeep) that couples a process-based hydro-ecological model with a combination of Deep Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) Network to build a hybrid baseline model